I miss my cat, but my aim is improving.

 A: Yes you can — the two applications have nothing to do with each other.

-Q: I want to reinstall Graphic Workshop but I don't have all the patches between the patch level of my original software and the current version.
+Q: I want to reinstall Graphic Workshop but I don't have all the revisions between the revision level of my original software and the current version.
 Can I download them?

 A: You don't need them.
-The current patch embodies all the previous patches.
-If you're a registered user of any patch level of Graphic Workshop Professional 4, you should download and install the current version of Graphic Workshop Professional from our web page.
-Having done so, your installation of Graphic Workshop Professional 4 will be completely up to date.
+The current revision embodies all the previous revisions.
+If you're a registered user of any revision level of Graphic Workshop Professional 15, you should download and install the current version of Graphic Workshop Professional from our web page.
+Having done so, your installation of Graphic Workshop Professional 15 will be completely up to date.

-Q: I registered Graphic Workshop Professional 2 and I need to reinstall it.
-When I went to the Graphic Workshop Professional web page, the downloads were for Graphic Workshop Professional 4.
-How can I get the installer for Graphic Workshop Professional 2?
+Q: I registered Graphic Workshop Professional 2 through 14 and I need to reinstall it.
+When I went to the Graphic Workshop Professional web page, the downloads were for Graphic Workshop Professional 15.
+How can I get the installer for an older Graphic Workshop Professional?

 A: Unfortunately, you can't.
-The Graphic Workshop Professional 2 has been removed from distribution.
-We recommend that you register Graphic Workshop Professional 4.
+The Graphic Workshop Professional 2 through 14 installers have been removed from distribution.
+We recommend that you register Graphic Workshop Professional 15.

 A: GIF Construction Set UltraLight is a considerably reduced version of the stand-alone GIF Construction Set package.
 It includes complete block editing and Alchemy Mindworks' powerful Animation Wizard to quickly build animations from your source art.
 It lacks the Banner, Transition, Spin, Wide-palette GIF and LED Sign wizards of GIF Construction Set; some user interface elements, such as the tool bar; importing from file formats other than GIF; block management and manipulation; Supercompressor; integral Paint support; plugin support and several other advanced features found in the stand-alone version.